 - Why current economic and social trends are unsustainable

 - Case studies of organizations that have successfully created and administered programs that further equity in society, restore democratic practices, implement better urban and city planning and protect the environment

-- How forward-looking leaders and grantmakers can work more closely to harmonize their efforts and co-invest in and scale emerging political and economic innovations that put people and the planet before privilege and profit
+- How forward-looking leaders and grantmakers can work more closely to harmonize their efforts and scale innovations that put people and the planet before privilege and profit

 - Henry A.J.
 Ramos, Author, Democracy and The Next American Economy: Where Prosperity Meets Justice